ga-wdi-lessons/express-intro/readme.md

 > sinatra/reloader from the sinatra-contrib repo.

-Turns out express has something similar, nodemon.
+Turns out Express has something similar, nodemon.

 In the terminal: